Yanioconjota/rxjs101/README.md

-# Observer Pattern
-The observer pattern is a design pattern in which an object, called the subject, maintains a list of its dependents (observers) and notifies them automatically of any changes to its state.
-In JavaScript, this can be implemented using events or by using an observer library such as RxJS.
-The observer pattern is useful for decoupling components, making it easier to add or remove functionality without affecting other parts of the system.

-Okay!
-Imagine you have a toy box and a toy truck.
-Whenever you put a toy in the toy box, the toy truck is watching.
-When you put a toy in the box, the truck says, "Hey!
-I see you put a toy in the box!"
-This is like the observer pattern in programming.

-In programming, an observer is like the toy truck.
-It watches for changes in the toy box (called the "subject") and then does something when changes happen.
-Just like the truck says, "Hey!
-I see you put a toy in the box!" when you add a toy, the observer in programming might do something like sending a message or updating a webpage.

 # RxJS 101

 RxJS (*Reactive extensions for JavaScript*) is a library for composing asynchronous and event-based programs by using [observable](https://rxjs.dev/guide/observable) sequences.
 It provides one core type, the Observable, satellite types (Observer, Schedulers, Subjects) and operators inspired by Array methods (map, filter, reduce, every, etc) to allow handling asynchronous events as collections.